-A radical band building walls of sound with abrasive guitars
+" A radical band building walls of sound with abrasive guitars "

 They don’t want a frontman, nor do they need one.
-They don’t like the verse/chorus structure in their songs, nor do they need it.
-On their Facebook page, they list Francis Bacon as their main influence and “post-George Orwell” as their genre.
+They don’t like the verse/chorus structure in their songs, either, nor do they need it.
+On their Facebook page, they have listed Francis Bacon as their main influence and “post-George Orwell” as their genre.
 Hailing from Saint-Ouen, in the northern suburbs of Paris, The Psychotic Monks are not afraid of being different and doing things their way.
 The four members of the band got together in 2015 and since then they have never stopped evolving around the endless possibilities of rock.
-Psychedelic rock, garage rock, post-rock, post-punk, experimental rock and noise rock are some of the styles they like mixing in their songs – a diversity which is reflected on their first album, Silence Slowly And Madly Shines (2017), and in their live performances.
-Their many shows and tours have earned them the reputation of being an amazing live band.
+Psychedelic rock, garage rock, post-rock, post-punk, experimental rock and noise rock are some of the styles they like mixing in their songs – a diversity which is reflected on their first album, ‘Silence Slowly And Madly Shines’ (2017), and in their amazing live performances.

-The Psychotic Monks are going to release their new album, Private Meaning First, in late March 2019.
-This second album is divided into two chapters of four songs each, followed by a 15 minute epilogue.
-Their new songs take tension and intensity to the next level.
-From time to time, their electric storms calm down and the musicians briefly find peace, before chaos starts again.
+In March 2019, The Psychotic Monks celebrated the French release of their second album, ‘Private Meaning First’, a record divided into two ‘chapters’ of four songs each, followed by a 15-minute ‘epilogue’.
+These songs take tension and intensity to the next level.
+From time to time, their electric storms calm down and the musicians briefly find peace, before the chaos starts again.